jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

   bit, to trap access to the RAS ERR and RAS ERX registers from lower ELs.
   This flag is disabled by default.

+-  ``COT_DESC_IN_DTB``: This flag determines whether to create COT descriptors at runtime using fconf.
+If this flag is enabled, COT descriptors are statically captured in tb_fw_config file in the form of device tree nodes and properties.
+   Currently, COT descriptors used by BL2 moved to the device tree and COT descriptors used by BL1 retained in the code base statically.
+   This is currently an experimental feature.

 GICv3 driver options
 --------------------